1

 2. Obtain the appropriate license, certificate, or permit for the services you want to provide.
 Licensure, or proof of exemption from licensure requirements, must be included in the Health First Colorado NEMT provider application.
 To determine the appropriate licensure, contact:

-• Ground ambulances - Licensing of ground ambulance services is conducted by county governments.
+• Ground ambulances - Licensing of ground ambulance services are conducted by county governments.
 Contact the county commissioner’s office for specific county ambulance licensing requirements and/or verification of a valid license.

 • Air ambulances - Air ambulance services are regulated by the state when they transport patients out of Colorado.
 If your air ambulance service agency wants to provide this service, it must be either licensed or authorized by the Colorado Department of Public Health and Environment.